BestTimesToVisit.com Logo

 When is the absolute best time to visit Madrid if I want to experience the city like a local, not just a tourist?

 I've heard about 'siesta' in Spain.
-Is it still a thing in Madrid, and how does it affect my sightseeing?
+Is it still a thing in Madrid, and how does it affect my plans?

-While the traditional, long siesta is less common in the bustling heart of Madrid, many smaller, independent shops, especially outside the main tourist zones, will still close for a few hours in the afternoon, typically from around 2 PM to 5 PM.
-Don't worry too much about your sightseeing plans, though; major attractions, department stores, and restaurants generally stay open.
-Just be mindful if you're hoping to pop into a tiny boutique for a souvenir during those hours.
+While the traditional, long siesta is less common in the bustling city center of Madrid, many smaller, independent shops outside the main tourist zones still close for a few hours in the afternoon, typically from around 2 PM to 5 PM.
+It's a good reminder to plan your shopping for the morning or late afternoon, and it's the perfect excuse to enjoy a leisurely lunch or a coffee break during those hours.

 How many days do you need in Madrid, Spain?